 Although we were extremely lucky in this situation, we should have done our research prior.
 This is also something I will be looking into each time we travel.

 Visit our Top Credit Cards Page for our favorite cards!

 Where to get Travel Insurance

-We have partnered with our friends at World Nomads Travel Insurance to provide Travel Insurance for Overseas Travel Accidents and a few other types of insurance.
+We have partnered with World Nomads Travel Insurance to provide Travel Insurance for Overseas Travel Accidents and a few other types of insurance.
 You see, we really do not know when accidents in life will happen.
 I never in a million years thought I would break my leg.
 Not to mention breaking it while in a foreign country!

 Luckily we were covered under the countries healthcare, but I was certainly glad that we had coverage.
 We were able to get the help that I definitely needed, without worrying about how we were going to pay for it.
 That instantly relieved SO much stress and worry for us.

 What to know before you go